Connect Education with

 Today, two-thirds of manufacturing companies report a moderate to severe shortage of available, qualified workers, with as many as 5% of current jobs going unfilled due to a lack of capable candidates-this represents 600,000 jobs.

-Whereas manufacturing and quality assurance uses 3D MBD for inspection and validation, MBE serves as the authoritative information source for all activities in the product's lifecycle.
-The four technical thrust areas are: Product Lifecycle Management Integration, Model-Based Systems Engineering, Model-Based Manufacturing, Model-Based Work Instructions.
+Whereas manufacturing and quality assurance uses 3D MBD for inspection and validation, MBE serves as the authoritative information source for all activities in the product’s lifecycle.
+The four technical thrust areas are Product Lifecycle Management Integration, Model-Based Systems Engineering, Model-Based Manufacturing, and Model-Based Work Instructions.

 All future large scale manufacturing operations will be MBE which is the future state of manufacturing.
 The practice of using 3D Models and Technical Data Packages as a single source model throughout the lifecycle of a product is quickly becoming common practice.
 It provides a reference source to base funding and training decisions on.
 MBE is an integrated and collaborative environment, founded on 3D MBD, shared across the enterprise, enabling rapid, seamless, and affordable deployment of products from concept to disposal.
 It represents a fundamental shift from 20 to 30 or from physical drawings to virtual models.

 Maintaining The Digital Thread